Skip to main contentSkip to main navigationSkip to footer content

 Once you become licensed and certified as an FNP, you can reap the rewards of your new position.

 An FNP role gives you access to many nursing career advancement opportunities, allowing you to further your professional journey.
-Beyond additional certifications that extend your duties for your position, you can pursue administrative positions or look into earning doctoral-level degrees, such as a Doctor of Nursing Practice or a Ph.D. in Nursing.
+Beyond additional certifications extending your duties for your position, you can pursue administrative positions or earn doctoral-level degrees, such as a Doctor of Nursing Practice or a Ph.D. in Nursing.

 What Areas Can a Family Nurse Practitioner Specialize In?

-The most popular directions of specialization for family nurse practitioners are family, primary, and emergency care, but can include earning certifications for neonatal, psychiatric or women’s health.
+The most popular directions of specialization for family nurse practitioners are family, primary, and emergency care, but they can include earning certifications for neonatal, psychiatric, or women’s health.

 Here is a list of other frequent career advancement directions for a family nurse practitioner: